 Mrs Peel’s replacement was Mrs Mary Bedwell.
 This matron seems to have carried out her duties to the satisfaction of the officials, but ten years after her appointment, she was obliged to resign, due to an incident involving her under-matron.
 The goings-on at the prison were discussed in detail at the Easter meeting of the County Quarter Sessions, held in March 1855.
 It transpired that a few months earlier, a female debtor had been brought to Gloucester Prison from Bristol, by a Sheriff’s Officer.
 They arrived at about nine o’clock in the evening, and the lodge-keeper took them to the under-matron, who was on duty that night.
 Unfortunately, the under-matron, named Wigmore, fell down drunk in front of the sheriff’s officer and several other people, and had to be taken to her apartment, while another officer took charge of the debtor.

 When the matron heard of her subordinate’s behaviour, she decided to make light of it and told the governor that Wigmore had been “fresh” that night.
 The prison chaplain and surgeon also became acquainted with what had happened, but the Visiting Justices were not informed.
 Unfortunately, the matter was mentioned by the Sheriff’s Officer at the Bristol Council House, and word got back to the Gloucester Magistrates.
 At a subsequent inquiry, Wigmore said she had got caught in the rain while shopping and had taken a drop of gin to warm herself up and ward off a chill.
 As she was not accustomed to drinking spirits, she had felt the effects of the alcohol later on.
 Mrs Bedwell stated that she had just wanted to preserve the reputation of her subordinate, and to retain the services of an otherwise efficient officer.
-The inquiry resulted in Wigmore being suspended and Mrs Bedwell resigned, saying she was suffering from an increasingly debilitating illness.
+The inquiry resulted in Wigmore being suspended until the Quarter Sessions discussed the matter, and Mrs Bedwell resigned, saying she was suffering from an increasingly debilitating illness.

 The Quarter Sessions confirmed the dismissal of Wigmore, and also censured the governor, chaplain and medical officer for not informing the Visiting Justices of what had occurred.
-There was also criticism of the lodge-keeper and a male industrial officer named Coates, who, it now was revealed, had been in Wigmore’s apartment when she was returned there in a drunken state.
+There was also criticism of the lodge-keeper and of a male industrial officer named Coates, who, it now was revealed, had been in Wigmore’s apartment when she was taken there in a drunken state.
 Coates had stated at the inquiry that he had been returning something he had borrowed from her.

 At the next meeting of the County Quarter Sessions, held in July 1855, a memorial from the former matron, Mary Bedwell, was read out to the magistrates.
 She requested that she might be awarded a retirement pension, “in consideration of the helpless debility to which she had been reduced by assiduously attending to her duties between nine and ten years in an artificially heated atmosphere, with frequent changes to cold draughts, and being now wholly without resources for the future.”
 The Chairman of the Quarter Sessions said that he could not recommend that any favourable notice be taken of the memorial, and the subject was dropped.